Get an advance payment of Universal Credit

-You can borrow up to a month of your Universal Credit entitlement.
 The DWP will tell you if you can get an advance payment - you’ll usually find out on the same day you ask for it.

 Once the DWP have agreed to an advance payment you should get the money in 3 working days.
 Tell the DWP if you need it sooner than this - they can pay you on the same day if you’d have no other money to live on.